jobergner/backent-cli/README.md

 | `/copied_from_examples.go`                         | contains code created during `go generate` by `/generate`. content is used during runtime. contains all code that is not written based on a config but can be copy-pasted from examples   |

+## The Idea
+The project's only purpose is to provide the API to a server which broadcasts state changes to connected clients.
+It is not supposed to persist data, provide tools to deploy itself or any other utility, as the user is enabled to do all these things themselves by making use of the existing functionality.
+I want the project to be good at one thing, not mediocre at many.

+Intentionally very little of what is going on under the hood is exposed.
+The user should only have to interact with method names that are self explanatory.
+The API should be as simple as possible while giving all necessary access to the data.
+The API should also feel very intuitive.

+The idea is to provide the user with a custom API that is easy to use and prevents them from making mistakes.
+The user should simply not be able to cause unintended behaviour or panics because they used the API in an incorrect way.
+This is why the user can eg. `get` an entity which does not even exist and call various methods on it without it affecting the state at all.
+In these cases the API intercepts by returning an entity with `operationKind:"DELETE"`, and by design all methods called on an entity with `operationKind:"DELETE"` return without actually doing anything, as there is no point in modifying a deleted entity ever.

+Knowledge of Go is required to use the tool, but only superficial knowledge.
+Go was chosen because it's a language that is easy to learn, but allows for writing fast and maintainable code if you are adept at it (but mainly because I like the language if I'm honest).
+Go also has a neat way of defining types, which makes creating a `config.json` feel very familiar.

 ## Tests
 Before running the tests you need to run `go generate` as it generates the necessary expected outputs for some tests (more on that below).
 However `go generate` takes a bit of time to run, so feel free to only run the commands that generate the specific files you're working on.